-The Average Daily Turnover in the Greek stock market stood at \in 86 million in 2015, a decline of 33% that reflects the uncertainty in the first half of the year about whether the new government that came into power after the elections in January would complete the negotiations with the lenders, and later the negative impact in the second half of the capital controls.
+The Average Daily Turnover in the Greek stock market stood at € 86 million in 2015, a decline of 33% that reflects the uncertainty in the first half of the year about whether the new government that came into power after the elections in January would complete the negotiations with the lenders, and later the negative impact in the second half of the capital controls.
 Note that the Athens Stock Exchange remained closed for five weeks (28/6 - 31/7) following the imposition of the capital controls and a bank holiday due to the decision of the government to call a referendum on the proposed agreement with the lenders.
-The investors' uncertainty intensified by the calling of national elections in September and a new round of bank capitalisations in November and December.
-The delays in completing the first four months of 2016, with Average Daily Turnover at \in 68 million.
-However, the agreement reached in May between the Greek government and the lenders for a new package of fiscal measures, opening the way for a positive evaluation, the disbursement of the first tranche of \in 7.5 billion, but also a commitment on the part of our European partners to measures for reducing the debt, is expected to gradually restore interest in the Greek capital market on the part of foreign investors, improving business activity and company valuations in the second half of 2016.
+The investors' uncertainty intensified by the calling of national elections in September and a new round of bank capitalisations over November and December.
+The delays in completing the second evaluation of the new Greek program meant that investor interest remained at low levels during the first four months of 2016, with Average Daily Turnover at € 68 million.
+However, the agreement reached in May between the Greek government and the lenders for a new package of fiscal measures, opening the way for a positive evaluation, the disbursement of the first tranche of € 7.5 billion, but also a commitment on the part of our European partners to measures for reducing the debt, is expected to gradually restore interest in the Greek capital market on the part of foreign investors, improving business activity and company valuations in the second half of 2016.